robvclarke/Portfolio-1-HTML-CSS/README.md

 #### Lighthouse Desktop Reports

-I generated a lighthouse report for all pages on desktop and all were marked a progressive web app:
+I generated a lighthouse report for all pages with the desktop radio button selected and all were marked a progressive web app:

 ![Lighthouse Desktop](/assets/images/lighthouse_testing_desktop.png)

 #### Lighthouse Mobile Reports

-I generated a lighthouse report for all pages on mobile and all were marked a progressive web app:
+I generated a lighthouse report for all pages with the mobile radio button selected and all were marked a progressive web app:

 ![Lighthouse mobile](/assets/images/lighthouse_testing_mobile.png)